 Unlike the circulatory system that has a heart to pump blood, the lymphatic system relies on skeletal muscle contractions and some smooth muscles that are attached to the lymph vessel to move lymph around.
 Lymph vessels also have valves that prevent lymph from flowing backward.

-Besides lymph fluid accumulation in the tissues, excessive fat tissues can disrupt the lymph flow by compressing against lymph capillaries.
+Besides lymph fluid accumulation in the tissues, excessive fat tissues and fibrosis can disrupt the lymph flow by compressing against lymph capillaries.
 This can happen not only between the skin and muscles but also between or within muscle cells.
-Fibrosis can also disrupt lymph flow, which is where extracellular matrices of cells in the visceral organs leak into lymph capillaries.

 “But maybe we shouldn’t throw the baby out with the bathwater,” Slauenwhite said. “[Lymphatic drainage massage] is gentle and relaxing if nothing else, so if a patient finds this style of massage pleasant and beneficial, then it aligns with the patient’s goals, as long as the explanatory model is updated in alignment with current evidence.”